 Can You Save A Smoothie In The Fridge?

 You can definitely save these smoothies if you don’t finish them, or if you want to make one in advance.
-The smoothie will separate as it sits in the refrigerator though, so you’ll most likely have to blend it again to combine the ingredients.
+Smoothies do tend to separate as it sits in the refrigerator so you’ll most likely have to blend it again before serving.

 Because these smoothies are so easy to make, we usually just make them as we want them.
 Using a personal blender is a great way to make these, too!
 I don’t think a day goes by that one of our kids isn’t making some flavor smoothie for a snack.